Gananoque Personal Injury Lawyers

 - That the accident victim incurred financial losses as a result of injuries sustained in the accident

-Depending on the circumstances of the case, an accident victim may be able to recover financial compensation to help cover expenses they have incurred as a result of their injuries, including the costs of medical and psychological treatment, physiotherapy, medications, attendant care, mobility assistive devices, and more.
-Accident victims may likewise be eligible to recover income they have lost as a result of time taken off work to recover, and/or the loss of future earning potential if their injuries have impacted their ability to work in their current job.
+This may include the cost of medical and psychological treatment, physiotherapy, medications, attendant care, mobility assistive devices, and more.
+Accident victims may also be eligible to recover income they have lost due to time taken off work, and/or the loss of future earning potential if their injuries have impacted their ability to work in their current job.

 Contact Our Gananoque Personal Injury Lawyers

 Accident victims do not need to suffer alone.
-If you have been injured in an accident caused by someone else’s negligence in and around Gananoque, our team at Preszler Injury Lawyers may be able to help you understand your legal rights, including what compensation might be available to you.
-Call our Gananoque personal injury lawyers at 1-800-JUSTICE or contact us online to book a free, no-obligation, initial consultation and see how we might be able to help you.
+If you have been injured in an accident caused by someone else’s negligence in or around Gananoque, our personal injury lawyers at Preszler Injury Lawyers may be able to help you understand your legal rights, including what compensation might be available to you.

 Proudly Canadian